WellCare Prescription Drug Plan Review

 WellCare operates under several regional brand names, such as Easy Choice in California and TexanPlus in Texas.
 If you look up WellCare Part D plans in your area, you may find yourself redirected to one of these brand’s websites.

-Plan options in each area vary widely, but in the plans we sampled, copayments for drugs in Tiers 1 through 3 are consistently just a few dollars (or $0) for a 30-day supply.
+Plan options in each area vary widely, but in the plans we sampled, copayments for drugs in Tiers 1 and 2 are consistently just a few dollars for a 30-day supply.
 To get the $0 copayment, you’ll need to fill them through CVS or Caremark—WellCare’s preferred pharmacies.

 The WellCare Medicare Part D plan that works best for you may be determined by which medications you take.